Dennis Rodman Fast Facts

 February 2013 - Travels to North Korea with the Harlem Globetrotters for an exhibition game.
 Strikes up a friendship with North Korean Leader Kim Jong Un.

 December 2013 - Travels to North Korea, with a documentary crew, to help train a team of North Korean basketball players for a January exhibition game against former NBA players.
-The exhibition game will celebrate the birthday of Kim Jong Un.
+The exhibition game will celebrate Kim's birthday.

 January 6, 2014 - Rodman and several other former NBA players arrive in North Korea to take part in an exhibition basketball game.